Khalsa bole: Origin

-Some claim it was invented by Banda Singh Bahadur, the early 18th century Sikh warrior and martyr.
-Sikh scholar, Piara Singh Padam, claims it originated earlier in the 17th century, during the time of the Sikh Gurus.
-The lect developed during the period of intense persecution of the Sikhs by the Mughal and Durrani empires in the 18th century.
+Some claim it was invented by Banda Singh Bahadur, the early 18th century Sikh general and martyr.
+Sikh scholar, Piara Singh Padam, claims it originated earlier in the 17th century, during the time of the Sikh gurus.
+The dialect developed during the period of intense persecution of the Sikhs by the Mughal and Durrani empires in the 18th century.
 During that period, Sikhs vacated for the mountains, jungles, and deserts to escape the genocidal policies enacted against them.